 - Avoiding making eye contact with angry motorists.

 - Driving to a police station, hospital, or fire station if you feel that another motorist is putting you at risk due to angry behavior.

 - Staying calm and never responding to aggression with aggression.

 - Leaving plenty of room to pull out safely when you park in case you are approached by someone with an aggressive or threatening manner.

 - Staying locked in your car if you feel threatened.

 - Using your horn to attract attention from others if someone is threatening you.

 - Staying calm and courteous if you are confronted by a driver who is angry.

 - Calling 911 if you feel as if your safety is at risk.

-Rocky Mountain Insurance Information Association also advises motorists to be always be courteous while driving to try to avoid attracting the attention and ire of an aggressive driver.
+Rocky Mountain Insurance Information Association also advises motorists to always be courteous while driving to try to avoid attracting the attention of an aggressive driver.
 As RMIIA explains: "the best offense against aggressive driving is a good defense."